Pelvic Congestion Syndrome Treatment

 - Buttocks, thighs, vulva (external genitals) presenting abnormal or enlarged veins.

 At MIVA, we recognize that “living with the agony” for months is not an option, therefore we take a distinct approach to pelvic pain in women.
 All potential sources of your discomfort are investigated during our pelvic pain program, including uterine, endometrial, cervical, vascular, and neurological factors.
-Once we’ve discovered the true underlying cause of the problem, we can start treating it effectively with therapies that have a proven track record of working.
+Once we have discovered the true underlying cause of the problem, we can start treating it effectively with therapies that have a proven history of working.

 At MIVA, we employ ovarian vein embolization as our primary treatment approach.
-This is a minimally-invasive procedure known as an and the patient recovery is significantly shorter than other more invasive options.
+This is a minimally invasive procedure, and the patient recovery period is significantly shorter than other more invasive options.

 Finally, depending on your requirements, the interventionalist may consider the following actions: